Scatterbrain (band)

-Scatterbrain was an American band from Long Island, New York that played a combination of, among others, heavy metal, thrash metal, funk, and punk, with humorous, ironic lyrics.
-It was founded in 1989 by Tommy Christ and Glen Cummings after their group Ludichrist broke up.
+Scatterbrain was an American band from Long Island, New York that played a combination of heavy metal, thrash metal, funk, and punk, with humorous, ironic lyrics.
+It was active between 1989 and 1994, with some members reuniting to perform shows in 2007.

+History

+Scatterbrain was founded in 1989 by Tommy Christ and Glen Cummings after their group Ludichrist broke up.
+The band members are from Long Island, New York.

 They performed distinctive live shows which might combine a Mozart medley, a Motörhead cover, cross-dressing, and a chicken costume.
 Their most popular song, "Don't Call Me Dude", was a top-twenty hit in Australia.
 Its video, directed by George Seminara, received regular rotation on MTV's Headbangers Ball with Riki Rachtman, and is featured in Beavis and Butt-Heads "Blood Drive" episode.
 The band contributed a rendition of LL Cool J's "Mama Said Knock You Out" to the soundtrack of the 1992 film Encino Man.

 In 1992, Cummings parted ways with the others, moved to Nashville, and founded the rap rock group Stone Deep with members of The Hard Corps.
 Christ, Neider, Brogna and Boyko wrote and recorded the band's third release, a seven-song EP titled Mundus Intellectualis (1994).
 The band stopped writing, recording, and touring in 1994.

 In 2007, Christ, Neider, Brogna and Ludichrist drummer Dave Miranda reunited to perform several Scatterbrain / Ludichrist reunion shows.
 Cummings did not participate.

 In a November 2024 interview, Cummings revealed that there is a third, unreleased Scatterbrain album titled Hot Garbage that was recorded for, and rejected by, Elektra Records.